 Introduction

-Virtual infrastructures, particularly in big data centers, must ensure high availability of services and applications and eliminate single points of failure.
-In order to do this, Microsoft offers the Failover Clustering technology, which can be applied to a Hyper-V environment to set up numerous Hyper-V hosts or nodes that can take over the workload in the event that one host fails.
+In virtual infrastructures, especially in large data centers, ensuring high availability and eliminating single points of failure is crucial.
+Microsoft addresses this need with Failover Clustering technology, which can be implemented in a Hyper-V environment.
+This allows multiple Hyper-V hosts or nodes to take over the workload if one host fails, ensuring service continuity.

 Key Use cases